sgharms/website/source/guides/router_primer.md

 While a `Route` called `root` is the only thing **required** to boot up a `Router` based application, that `Route` should be a "meta-Route," a Route that holds Routes.
-By convention the Route that `root` holds, that corresponds to the base state of the application, should be called `index.`
+By convention the Route that `root` holds, that corresponds to the base state of the application, should be called `index.` **The root Route cannot be made routable.**

 [_Diff View_](https://github.com/sgharms/Halbert/commit/290ff2c636b6dc4218301967b020f1e48e9cf221)